jgett/devsmtp/README.md

 This is useful when developing an app that uses email.
 You can see if emails are being sent correctly without dealing with a production smtp server.

+A websocket server provides data to your web browser for viewing and deleting received emails.
+Email sender, recipients, subject, body, and attachments are displayed.

 ### Installation
 `git clone https://github.com/jgett/devsmtp.git`